AhmedMansour-code/Alpha-Romeo-1969/README.md

 # Alpha-Romeo-1969

-This is a Pure CSS Drawing , Just for fun and Practise :)
+This is a Pure CSS Drawing , Just for fun and Practise.
+Static non responsive design.
 ---------------------------------------

 Criedt goes to Eng.
 Osama Elzero I have learned all the skills from his website and Youtube Channel